Spouse Visa to ILR: Step-by-Step Guide 2026

 Eligibility requirements

-To qualify for ILR as a spouse or partner, you must meet all of the following requirements at the time you submit your SET(M) application:
+To qualify for indefinite leave to remain as a spouse or partner, you must meet all of the following requirements at the time you submit your SET(M) application.
+Each requirement applies at the point your indefinite leave to remain application is assessed, not when your original visa was issued.

 1. Five years of continuous residence